hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

     $ replicatedctl app-release ls --fetch
     ```

-1. Execute the command below to list the available versions of airgap packages for the upgrade:
+5. List the available versions of airgap packages for the upgrade.

     ```
     $ replicatedctl app-release ls